A command-line tool for launching Apache Spark clusters.

 Flintrock is a command-line tool for launching Apache Spark clusters.

-If you persist these options to a file, you’ll be able to do the same thing simply by typing:
+If you persist these options to a file, you'll be able to do the same thing much more concisely:

 Once you're done using a cluster, don't forget to destroy it with:

 Other things you can do with Flintrock include:

 flintrock login test-cluster flintrock describe test-cluster flintrock add-slaves test-cluster --num-slaves 2 flintrock remove-slaves test-cluster --num-slaves 1 flintrock run-command test-cluster 'sudo yum install -y package' flintrock copy-file test-cluster /local/path /remote/path

 To see what else Flintrock can do, or to see detailed help for a specific command, try:

 That's not all.
 Flintrock has a few more features that you may find interesting.